 9. BBQ Shrimp

 BBQ Shrimp in New Orleans resembles the shrimp that Crocodile Dundee ‘slipped on the barbie’ in just one way – both involve shrimp.
-However, unlike the Australian approach to slathering crustaceans with BBQ sauce and cooking them on a grill, NOLA chefs sauté plump Gulf shrimp in a pan with Worcestershire sauce and a whole lot of butter.
+However, unlike the approach of cooking them on a grill and then slathering the crustaceans with BBQ sauce, NOLA chefs sauté plump Gulf shrimp in a pan with Worcestershire sauce and a whole lot of butter.

 While many New Orleans restaurants serve BBQ Shrimp swimming in sauce as a main course or starter dish, Po Boy shops pile the buttery beauties on top of baguettes to create BBQ Shrimp Po Boys.
 Expect to wear a bib while eating this down home dish regardless of how you choose to eat BBQ Shrimp in NOLA.
 It’s as messy as it is tasty.

 Where to Eat BBQ Shrimp in New Orleans